Dr. Hannah Brown

 Co-Founder & Communications Director

-Becca Burton is the communications manager for the University of Florida Thompson Earth Systems Institute, housed in the Florida Museum of Natural History.
-She also served for five years as communications coordinator for Florida Sea Grant, a coastal research organization where she combined her love of marine biology and journalism to help share the stories of marine scientists across the state.
+Becca Burton is the program coordinator for the University of Florida Gulf Scholars program, housed in the Bob Graham Center for Public Service.
+She previously served as the communications manager for the University of Florida Thompson Earth Systems Institute, housed in the Florida Museum of Natural History.
+She also worked for five years as communications coordinator for Florida Sea Grant, a coastal research organization where she combined her love of marine biology and journalism to help share the stories of marine scientists across the state.
 Becca received her bachelor’s in journalism and minor in marine biology from Florida International University and her master’s in science communication from the University of Florida.
 She was a freelance reporter for the Miami Herald for two years where she covered the local, environmental, and health beats.

 As the communication director for The Marjorie, Becca develops communication strategies, manages web content, and oversees the design of reporting projects.